fern-corrily/corrily-openapi/README.md

-# Corrily API OpenAPI Description
+# Corrily API OpenAPI spec

-This repository contains the [OpenAPI description](/openapi.yml) for https://docs.corrily.com/.
+This repository contains the [OpenAPI spec](/openapi.yml) for https://docs.corrily.com/.

 ## What is OpenAPI?